 DPAs and DPOs should be assisted in the production of accessible training materials for their trainees, as currently this is noticeably lacking.

-STAR material should be compatible with the free-to-use versions and open source equivalents of presentation and document software as well as with the commercial market leaders.
+STAR materials should be compatible with the free-to-use versions and open source equivalents of presentation and document software as well as with the commercial market leaders.

 Seminars topic list

-The following section sets out the ten topics upon which STAR will develop seminar training materials.
+The following section sets out the ten plus one topics upon which STAR will develop seminar training materials.
 This list was compiled by comparing the prioritized lists of topics from data protection authorities and other training stakeholders (taking high priorities from both, as well as topics that occurred on both lists) identifying “must-have” topics on a logical basis.
 A preliminary list was then discussed and revised by all partners in the STAR consortium.
 The result is a list of modular topics which can be drawn upon to build a larger course on the GDPR.

 Topic 1: Introduction to the European Union Data Protection Regime